 Each year, Stanford may award up to three fellowships:

 - Stanford Reliance Dhirubhai Fellows, class of 2022, will receive financial support for approximately 80% of the cost of attendance and associated fees for a single student each year of the two-year Stanford MBA Program.

 - Within two years of completing their Stanford MBA studies, Reliance Dhirubhai Fellows are required to return to India to work for an Indian organization.
 Thus, Fellows must live and work in India for at least two years by the time they are four years out of the Stanford MBA Program.

 - Upon their return to India, Reliance Dhirubhai Fellows are integral members of Stanford University, Stanford GSB, and Reliance Dhirubhai Fellows communities.

 - Apply to Stanford MBA Program

 - Return to work in India for at least two years

-*If you are applying to the GSB for deferred enrollment, you must apply to the Reliance Dhirubhai Fellowship Program in the year prior to your enrollment.
+*If you are applying to Stanford GSB for deferred enrollment, you must apply to the Reliance Dhirubhai Fellowship Program in the year prior to your enrollment.
 Important dates are listed below.
 For more information about fellowships and deferred enrollment, visit Deferred Enrollment.